José Antonio Primo de Rivera: Falangist leader

 The honour and task of Falange must be gauged by those who carry the burden of leadership on their shoulders.
 Do not forget that one of the rules of our code of ethics is to have faith in the leaders.
 Your leaders are always right.

+Prior to general elections of February 16, 1936, Primo discussed with Gil-Robles the question of Falange joing CEDA-led electoral alliances.
+He was offered 3 places, including the one in Salamanca which virtually guaranteed the mandate.
+However, Primo was not satisfied with the proposal, rejected it and decided that Falange candidates would run on their own.